Custom-Roles-for-TTT/TTT-Custom-Roles/CONVARS.md

 ttt_beggar_notify_confetti                  0       // Whether to throw confetti when a beggar is a killed

 // Bodysnatcher
-ttt_bodysnatcher_destroy_body               0       // Whether the bodysnatching device destroys the body it is used on or not ttt_bodysnatcher_show_role                  1       // Whether the bodysnatching device shows the role of the corpse it is used on or not
+ttt_bodysnatchers_are_independent           0       // Whether bodysnatchers should be treated as members of the independent team (rather than the jester team) ttt_bodysnatcher_destroy_body               0       // Whether the bodysnatching device destroys the body it is used on or not ttt_bodysnatcher_show_role                  1       // Whether the bodysnatching device shows the role of the corpse it is used on or not